HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

       timeoutSeconds: 30
 ```

 If you want to configure probe target values, Core provides a `customProbeURL` value.
-This is a relative URL that you can use to configure the `liveness` probe target value.
+This is a relative URL that you can use to overwrite the default `liveness` probe target value.

 ```yaml
 # The liveness probe for Core provides a customProbeURL value.